Mixed Models & Multilevel Data Structures in Agriculture

 * All Wald statistics are calculated ignoring terms fitted later in the model

 From the analysis in Figure 2(a), each of the Wald statistics shows some degree of significance, except perhaps the term for average concentrate.
-(As mentioned earlier, Wald statistics follow approximately a Chi-square distribution with chi21 and chi24 = 3.84 and 9.49 respectively, at the 5% significance level).
+(As mentioned earlier, Wald statistics follow approximately a Chi-square distribution with and = 3.84 and 9.49 respectively, at the 5% significance level).
 But one must be careful.
 The data structure here is quite clearly unbalanced.
 There are different numbers of cows within the farms and different numbers of sampling periods for the different cows.
 When data are unbalanced the order in which fixed effects are included and tested is important.

 Figure 2(b)